FREE GUIDE

 Impact on freight rates

-Now, let's talk about the impact on freight rates, because the added carbon cost from the inclusion of shipping in the EU ETS will eventually be passed on to the cost of freight.
-For example, at a rate of EUR 90/tonne of CO2, the added carbon cost of a typical EU internal voyage in the MR segment would be roughly EUR 70,000.
+Now, let's talk about the impact on freight rates, because the added carbon cost from the inclusion of shipping in the EU ETS is eventually passed on to the cost of freight.
+For example, at a rate of EUR 90/tonne of CO2, the added carbon cost of a typical EU internal voyage in the MR segment is roughly EUR 70,000.

 EU ETS carbon cost as a competitive advantage

-Are you wondering how the coming carbon cost will impact your 2024 shipping program?
+Are you wondering how the carbon cost will impact your shipping program?
 Or do you have questions about the inclusion of shipping in the EU ETS?
 Sign up for our on-demand webinar.

 THE EUROPEAN UNION'S EMISSIONS TRADING SYSTEM